mtremsal/pihole-fly-tailscale/README.md

 # pihole-fly-tailscale
 Pi-hole deployed at the edge on Fly.io and accessed via TailScale

+Update: this setup was made obsolete by Tailscale [integrating natively with NextDNS](https://tailscale.com/blog/nextdns/).

 ## Goals and Constraints

 * Pi-hole is usable as a DNS resolver by trusted laptops and mobile devices